-I created this lentil salad when I saw sprouted lentils in a bag at Whole Foods.
+I created this easy gluten free recipe for lentil salad when I saw sprouted lentils in a bag at Whole Foods.
 They are made by Tru Roots and I was intrigued.
 They cook quickly, always nice, and the salad I created has many variations depending on what you have in the house.
-This is a gluten-free, dairy-free recipe with a nice balance of protein, veggies and fat.
+This is a gluten-free, dairy-free recipe with a great balance of protein, veggies and fat.

 Sprouted lentils - make 1 cup for 2 to 3 servings.
 The bag contains 2 cups total.
 Just follow the cooking instructions on the bag and drain the lentils once cooked.